I was in shock, says man allegedly molested by male nurse at Mount Elizabeth Novena private clinic

 The patient testified about his ordeal on Monday (Feb 22) at the opening of the trial against clinic nurse manager Ivan Lee Yi Wang, 31.

-Lee is contesting two charges of using criminal force on the patient in the recovery ward of a private clinic at Mount Elizabeth Novena Hospital on Oct 31, 2018.
+Lee is contesting two charges of using criminal force on the patient to outrage his modesty in the recovery ward of a private clinic at Mount Elizabeth Novena Hospital on Oct 31, 2018.
 CNA is not naming the clinic to protect the identity of the patient.

 The patient, who works in a marketing-related role, took the stand for the prosecution and recounted how he was referred to the clinic by a general practitioner for stomach pain.